aayush-bhardwaj/FlashCard/React/README.md

 npm install webpack --save
 ```

-So, as we installed babel and webpack locally, if we try to run babel from our terminal it doesn't recognise babel or webpack as a command .
+So, as we installed babel and webpack locally, if we try to run webpack from our terminal it doesn't recognise babel or webpack as a command .

 ```
-/React$ babel
+/React$ webpack
 The program 'babel' can be found in the following packages:
  * babel-1.4.0
  * openbabel